 This is a copy of a letter sent to the Sunday Express by Kapitän zur See Karl-Friedrich Merten.
 It followed the serialisation of the story in that paper.
 He explains initially the details of the "LACONIA" incident which had far reaching consequences for merchantmen attacked by U-boats.

-The letter is courtesy of Christine Jennings, neice of A. Donald Miller and Dr. Marjorie Miller, survivors of the sinking of ss "CITY OF CAIRO".
+The letter is courtesy of OF CAIRO"., neice of A. Donald Miller and Dr. Marjorie Miller, survivors of the sinking of ss "CITY

 Dr. Douglas Quantrill, ex-surgeon of "CITY OF CAIRO", wrote this reply on the 16th September 1981.

 Following the Sunday Express serialisation of the story of the sinking of the liner City of Cairo in the South Atlantic, in November, 1942, this letter has been received from Herr Karl-Friedrich Merten, who was captain of the U-68, the submarine which torpedoed the ship.

 "It is important that the catastrophe should not be seen in isolation but in conjunction with the sinking of the British liner Laconia two months earlier on September 12th by my friend Werner Hartenstein in command of U-156, also in the South Atlantic.

 There were 2,789 passengers on board her - with crew, about 3,000 people in all.
 They included 286 members of the British Forces from North Africa proceeding on leave, 80 women and children returning home, 1,800 Italian prisoners of war and their Polish guards.

 Well aware of the horrible tragedy after the ship's destruction, Hartenstein tried his best to "internationalise" the position and to get any help obtainable from any quarter.
 He broadcast the location by radio, in English, and promised not to attack any ship coming to rescue survivors.